Network Cabling: What Businesses Must Know Before Installation

 The total investment in network cabling is shaped by more than just the price of cables.
 Several factors, from building layout and cable type to installation complexity and long-term scalability, play a role in determining costs.
 Understanding these key elements helps businesses make informed decisions and ensures a reliable, future-ready network.

-+ What is the difference between network cable vs. Ethernet cable?
++ What is the difference between a network cable vs. Ethernet cable?

 A network cable is a general term for any cable used to connect devices in a network, including fiber-optic and copper cables.
 An Ethernet cable is a specific type of network cable used for wired LAN connections.
 In simple terms, all Ethernet cables are network cables, but not all network cables are Ethernet cables.